-I'm directing a 20 minute excerpt from Zachary Small's new play Autoportrait: America in Irondale Ensemble's "Not Normal" Series on Friday, March 24th at 8pm.
+I directed a 20 minute excerpt from Zachary Small's new play Autoportrait in Irondale Ensemble's "Not Normal" Series on Friday, March 24th at 8pm.
 The excerpt is inspired by Condoleezza Rice's testimony to the 9/11 Commission and explores the violence lurking underneath political discourse.

 chains don't rattle themselves

 Inspired by the forthcoming memoir by Dathonie Pinto

 I conceived and directed this song-cycle concert for youth criminal justice reform in a special collaboration between The Songwriter's Orchestra and Herstory Writers Workshop.
 The concert featured autobiographical stories shared by writers whose lives have been directly affected by this issue, as well as original songs adapted from their stories by singer/songwriters including Brinae Ali (Shuffle Along), Olivia Harris, Zhailon Levingston (iLLA), John-Michael Lyles (Barrow Street's Sweeney Todd), Taylor Simone (of Jazz Belle), Britton Smith (Shuffle Along), and Allison Strong (Mamma Mia).
 In bringing the concert to Long Island and Manhattan, we mobilized widespread audiences to take direct action supporting RaiseTheAgeNY, a campaign that seeks to stop NY State from prosecuting 16- and 17- year olds as adults.